undyau/meos-oz/README.md

 - Interface for upload to Sydney Summer Series results interface
 - Course displayed on start list
 - Support for import of Or format entries list
+- Last hire sticks file is automatically loaded at start-up
+- Late entries from Eventor entries imported touching previous import data

+### Note: Support for rental/hire SI sticks changed to the regular MeOS method in 3.7.1188